DanMad/package-template/README.md

 ### Build

-The `build` script will build a production bundle of the repo template's `src/` directory to its `dist/` directory.
+The `build` script will build a production bundle of the repo template's `src` directory to its `dist` directory.

 ```sh
 yarn build